Businesses and Non-profits

 8. Closing the meeting

-The chair presents the meeting agenda to the board.
+The chairperson presents the meeting agenda to the board.
 Directors can propose changes to the agenda before the board adopts it.

 Reading and adopting the minutes from the previous meeting